 Abstract

-Previously on the paper entitled “Design Principle of Hue Imperial Palace, Nguyen Dynasty (1802-1945), Vietnam - Analyzing the design methods of Floor Plan” we have presented the study results on the designing method of the Floor-plan of the type of “Trùng Thiềm Điệp Ốc” (Twin-Ridge Beam Building, abb., the Twin-Buildings) most typical stype of the Hue Imperial Architectures (abb., the Architecture), an important component of the Complex of Hue Monuments (abb., the Monuments), the first UNESCO’s World Cultural Heritage site of Vietnam, has been well-known as a plentiful and richness scientific material for scientific study field.

-Continuously, in this paper, we would examine the designing methods of the Wooden-frame of the Twin-Buildings highest class in the constructional institution of the Nguyen imperial dynasty, used only for special functions such as the palaces for residences, worshiping halls of the ancestors and the mausoleum temples of the succeed Emperors.
+In this chaper, the authorswould examine the designing methods of the Wooden-frame of the Twin-Buildings highest class in the constructional institution of the Nguyen imperial dynasty, used only for special functions such as the palaces for residences, worshiping halls of the ancestors and the mausoleum temples of the succeed Emperors.
 It is also a most difficult technique in designing and construction among the Monuments.
 Mainly basing on the historic documents of the Nguyen dynasty, surveying on the remaining Twin-Buildings, dimensional analyzing, investigation on the traditional designing method, interviewing with the traditional master carpenters, and proceeding the study results on the designing method of Floor-plan, we try to re-determined the designing method of Wooden-frame of the Twin-Buildings.
 Through this study, the architectural proportion, designing principle and designing processes of the Wooden-frame have been defined concretely.
 The study results could provide an important database and knowledge for the restoration and re-construction works of the Monuments.

-Keywords: Design Principle, Wooden Frame, Hue Imperial Palace, Nguyen Dynasty, Vietnam, World Cultural Heritage
+Keywords: Design Principle, Wooden Frame, Hue Imperial Palace, Nguyen Dynasty, Vietnam.